 Volume of packaging

 Antiseptics are packaged in small volume than disinfectants such as Boots Antiseptic Cream 35g, Betadine Ointment 25g.

 On the other hand, disinfectants are packaged in large volume than antiseptics.
-Most of the disinfectants are packed in large volume containers.
 Do you know what the difference between packing and packaging is?

 Pharmaceutical Dosage form